wacncontent/CustomizeTool/addCommentOutput/articles/notification-hubs/notification-hubs-aspnet-backend-ios-notify-users.md

 ## Modify your iOS app

-1. Open the Single Page view app you created in the [Getting Started with Notification Hubs (iOS)](/documentation/articles/notification-hubs-ios-get-started) tutorial.
+1. Open the Single Page view app you createdin the [Getting Started with Notification Hubs (iOS)](/documentation/articles/notification-hubs-ios-get-started) tutorial.

 	> [AZURE.NOTE] In this section we assume that your project is configured with an empty organization name.
 If not, you will need to prepend your organization name to all class names.

 2. In your Main.storyboard add the components shown in the screenshot below from the object library.

     ![][1]
 	+ **Username**: A UITextField with placeholder text, *Enter Username*, immediately beneath the send results label and constrained to the left and right margins and beneath the send results label.
 	+ **Password**: A UITextField with placeholder text, *Enter Password*, immediately beneath the username text field and constrained to the left and right margins and beneath the username text field.
 Check the **Secure Text Entry** option in the Attribute Inspector, under *Return Key*.
 	+ **Log in**: A UIButton labeled immediately beneath the password text field and uncheck the **Enabled** option in the Attributes Inspector, under *Control-Content*